 Peer to peer lending

 This method involves no middle man.
 This way of lending is more direct.
 You might end up taking loans from other people.
-That’s why this method of lending is also considered as crowdfunding.
+That’s why this method of lending is also considered crowdfunding.

 Real estate crowdfunding offers opportunities for individuals to invest in real estate projects.
 This helps people lay their hands on a mortgage, acquire land without dealing with a broker or real estate agent.

 This is one way for investors to carry out different projects.
 Investors always want to invest in a project to get their fair share of winning.
 Let’s take the example of poker players.
-If a group of people want to set up a game, they’d want to invest in it and a team will share the winning reward at the end of the game.
+If a group of people wants to set up a game, they’d want to invest in it and a team will share the winning reward at the end of the game.

 What are the Potential Risks of Crowdsourcing?
-It might look like an easy alternative, but remember that crowdfunding for any campaign or project requires a lot of work, promotion and attention.
+It might look like an easy alternative, but remember that crowdfunding for any campaign or project requires a lot of work, promotion, and attention.
 Success doesn’t come overnight.
 At the end of the day, nothing comes overnight, You need to invest your time and energy in something that pays back.